 Our vision for the primary capital programme is that we should create or reshape school buildings and grounds to ensure that they are appropriate for the delivery of a 21st century curriculum and to meet the Every Child Matters outcomes.
-Buildings and grounds need to be designed to remove the barriers to learning, to encourage children to be engaged with education, learning and physical activity, and also to have a positive impact on children, staff and families.
+Buildings and grounds need to be designed to encourage children to be engaged with education, learning and physical activity, and also to have a positive impact on children, staff and families.
 Buildings will be redesigned to be more flexible internally, so that classes can be split into smaller groups to aid personalised learning.
 Breakout spaces or small rooms are particularly suitable for individual study, soft play, time out, targeted intervention, mentoring, homework or small group and project work.
 Alternatively, spaces may need to be brought together for year group activities.

 Learning spaces, whether inside or outdoors, need to be sufficiently flexible to be suitable for curriculum needs and technological developments decades into the future.
 Colours are important to encourage a safe, comfortable, relaxing and calm environment, as well as to meet the needs of those who are sight impaired.
-There needs to be adequate soundproofing to aid concentration.
 Individual toilet rooms near the classrooms are preferable to toilet 'blocks' and large areas as they enable better supervision.
 New schools should have adequate playground and outdoor space to encourage improved social interaction, healthy activity and outdoor learning.